-Construction contracting businesses have the highest failure rate of any business according to the US Department of Commerce.
-Up to 96% of construction and contracting related companies fail before reaching 10 years in business.
+Why do so many construction companies fail?
+According to the US Department of Commerce, construction and contracting businesses have the highest failure rate of any other business.
+Up to 96% of these companies fail before reaching 10 years in business.

-If you own or operate a construction company, you know exactly what I’m talking about.
-Building a successful construction business is beyond difficult.
-It’s far easier to fail.
-I’m speaking from experiencing having owned multiple construction companies.
-It took several years of iteration and learning before I figured it out.
+You know exactly what I’m talking about if you own or operate a construction company.
+It is beyond difficult to build a successful construction business, and yet far easier to fail.
+Having owned multiple construction companies, I am speaking from experience.
+It took several years of iteration and learning before I finally figured it out.

 1 – Insufficient Cash Flow

-When cash flow is negative, companies often make hasty decisions and take jobs that almost always result in further profit loss and more significant cash flow problems down the road.
+When cash flow is negative, companies often make hasty decisions and take on jobs that aren’t well suited to their companies needs.
+This can result in further profit loss and more significant cash flow problems down the road – causing companies to fail.
 But, how do you maintain positive cash flow?
 Keep reading…

 2 – Charging too Little

-To build a successful construction or contracting business, the billing price of each job must cover job costs, its share of overhead costs, plus a reasonable profit.
-To build a sustainable construction company I recommend a minimum of 8% profit.
-Failure to charge enough on each job will soon lead to problem number one, insufficient cash flow.
+The billing price of each successful job must cover job costs, its share of overhead costs, plus a resonable profit.
+To build a sustainable construction company I recommend a minimun of 8% profit.
+Failing to charge enough on each job will soon lead to problem number one: insufficient cash flow.

 3 – Lack of Agreed Upon Payment Schedules

-A construction company or specialty contractor that is on the road to success will outline a cash flow protective payment schedule on estimates and customer contracts.
-Payment schedules that require a construction company to finance parts of the job will consume cash flow and ultimately limit success.
-Instead, ensure that payment schedules cover at minimum, job expenses and associated overhead.
+Outlining a cash flow protective payment schedule on estimates and customer contracts will set a construction company on the road to success.
+A payment schedule that requires the company to finance parts of the job will consume cash flow.
+And in doing so, ultimately limit success.
+Instead, ensure that payment schedules cover, at minimun, job expenses and associated overhead.

 4 – Insufficient Number of Profitable Sales

-Many construction companies and contractors fail simply because they lack consistent profitable jobs.
+Many construction companies fail simply because they lack consistent and profitable jobs.
 For almost all businesses, advertising and one or more sales people are required to maintain a flow of consistent sales.

-In addition, a good website, search engine optimization (SEO), and a number of good online reviews will dramatically increase the flow of organic job leads.
-It’s extremely common for construction companies to purchase job leads from companies like HomeAdvisor, Porch, houzz, Angies list, etc. Proper management of job leads and customer data will dramatically improve your ability to convert leads to sales.
+Additionally, a good website, search engine optimization (SEO), and a number of good online reviews will dramatically increase the flow of organic job leads.
+It’s common for construction companies to purchase job leads from companies like HomeAdvisor, Porch, Angies list, etc. Proper management of job leads and customer data will dramatically improve your ability to convert leads to sales.

 For this you’ll need a construction Customer Relationship Management (CRM) software solution.
 For obvious reasons, I recommend Projul.
-But in all honesty, it really is by far the best construction CRM and construction management system on the market for construction and specialty contractor businesses that want to make success easy.
+But in all honesty, it’s really the best construction CRM and construction management system on the market for construction and specialty contractor businesses that want to make success easy.

 5 – Lack of Change Orders

 Cha, cha, cha, changes… Unforeseen issues, customer scope creep, and upselling are just a few examples of why real time changes orders are needed on most construction and specialty contractor jobs.
 Waiting until the end of the job to tack on additional costs to the bill can be problematic.
-It will often result in customer sticker shock, bad reviews, and customer resistance to pay, leading to more cash flow problems.
+It will often result in customer sticker shock, bad reviews, and customer resistance to pay.
+Which in turn, leads to more cash flow problems and company failure.

-When a job change requirement occurs, the construction company should submit a change order to the customer for approval and even request a deposit on change orders that are over a couple thousand dollars.
-Often customers get excited about the work that is being done until the final bill comes and find themselves over extended and unable to pay.
+When a job change occurs, the construction company should submit a change order to the customer for approval.
+Companies should request a deposit on change orders that are over a couple thousand dollars.
+Customers can get excited about the work that is being done until the final bill comes.
+Then they find themsleves over extended and unable to pay.

-Having a signed change order and deposit before the work has begun ensures that company and customer are on the same page and ultimately improves cash flow and profitability.
-I highly recommend leaving very little money left on the table for the end the job.
-Fat payments due at the end of the project are often hard to collect.
+Having a signed change order and a deposit before the work begins ensures that the company and customer are on the same page.
+Ultimately improving cash flow and profitability.
+I highly recommend leaving very little money left on the table for the end of the job.
+Large payments due at the end of the project can be hard to collect.